 - 5.1 The Council is required to give its tenants 28 days notice of any change in the level of rent.
 Further, the Housing (Scotland) Act 2001 requires the Council to consult with tenants on any proposed rent increase.
-This consultation was in the form of a tenant questionnaire on the possible rent increase. - 5.2 The tenants were asked if the rent policy of inflation plus 1% should continue in order to maintain investment in the housing stock and improve services. - 5.3 The results are shown on page 22 of Appendix 1.
-The number of tenants who responded and agreed with this rent policy was 73% with 27% not agreeing. - 5.4 Schedule 15 of the Housing (Scotland) Act 1987 requires expenditure in the under noted main areas to be charged to the HRA: - Capital Financing Costs in respect of monies borrowed for the purpose of providing and improving the Council's housing stock; - Management, administration and maintenance of the Council's housing stock; - Other expenditure such as loss of rents for vacant periods, insurance, communal lighting and heating, cleaning and security. - 5.5 Items of income that must be credited to the HRA are: - Council house rents; - Other income attributable to the HRA.
-For example, income recovered from tenants for heating, interest on revenue balances and, when available, transfers from working balances generated by the HRA in previous years. - 5.6 In the absence of any central or local authority financial support for the HRA, the HRA is regarded as "ring-fenced".
+This consultation was in the form of a tenant questionnaire on the possible rent increase. - 5.2 The tenants were asked if the rent policy of inflation plus 1% should continue in order to maintain investment in the housing stock and improve services. - 5.3 The results are shown on page 19 of Appendix 1.
+The number of tenants who responded and agreed with this rent policy was 79.61% with 20.39% not agreeing. - 5.4 Schedule 15 of the Housing (Scotland) Act 1987 requires expenditure in the under noted main areas to be charged to the HRA: - Capital Financing Costs in respect of monies borrowed for the purpose of providing and improving the Council's housing stock; - Management, administration and maintenance of the Council's housing stock; - Other expenditure such as loss of rents for vacant periods, insurance, communal lighting and heating, cleaning and security. - 5.5 Items of income that must be credited to the HRA are: - Council house rents; - Other income attributable to the HRA.
+For example, income recovered from tenants for heating, interest on revenue balances and, when available, transfers from working balances generated by the HRA in previous years. - In the absence of any central or local authority financial support for the HRA, the HRA is regarded as "ring-fenced".
 In addition, consideration of the level of capital to be financed from current revenue (CFCR) within the HRA budget will have an impact on the Housing Capital Budget.
-This report therefore, whilst indicating a proposed HRA Budget, also provides information on the Capital Budget. - 5.7 Consideration of the out-turn on the HRA for 2013/14 and the 2014/15 budget is dealt with in detail in Appendix 1.
-Based on the annual rent consultation and Council policy the budgeted figures have assumed a Council house rent increase of 4.2% (RPIX at September 2013 of 3.2% plus 1%).
+This report therefore, whilst indicating a proposed HRA Budget, also provides information on the Capital Budget. - 5.7 Consideration of the out-turn on the HRA for 2015/16 and the 2016/17 budget is dealt with in detail in Appendix 1.
+Based on the annual rent consultation and Council policy the budgeted figures have assumed a Council house rent increase of 3.3% (RPIX at September 2014 of 2.3% plus 1%).

-- 5.8 In the UK, the recovery now looks to be underway, however the prospects for the UK economy are being affected by the past developments left by the financial crisis which means the recovery is likely to remain weak by historical standards. - 5.9 The Bank of England believes that there will a sustained recovery in both demand and supply with inflation expected to fall back to around the 2% target. - 5.10 Given the UK Government's attempts to resolve the economic position it is worth looking at the future projections for inflation in setting the rent increase for 2013/14:
+- 5.8 In the UK, the recovery has remained strong, however there is evidence of a slowing of growth in the UK and prospects for the global economy have deteriorated.
+The Bank of England inflation target remains at 2%. - 5.10 It is worth looking at the future projections for inflation in setting the rent increase for 2015/16:

 FORECAST

-End period % Nov Q4 Q1 Q2 Q3 Q4
+End period % Oct Q4 Q1 Q2 Q3 Q4

-2013 2013 2014 2014 2014 2014
+2014 2014 2015 2015 2015 2015

-RPI inflation 3.1 2.9 2.6 2.9 2.3 2.3
+RPI inflation 2.3 1.8 1.9 2.2 2.3 2.7

-RPIX inflation 3.2 2.9 2.6 2.8 2.3 2.2
+RPIX inflation 2.3 1.8 1.8 2.1 2.1 2.5

-CPI inflation 2.8 2.3 2.0 2.3 1.7 1.6
+CPI inflation 1.2 0.8 0.9 1.2 1.3 1.8

-Source - Capital Economics - Forecasts (Nov 2013)
+Source - Capital Economics - Forecasts (Oct 2014)

-5.11 The above table indicates that inflation is not expected to fall significantly until Quarter 4 in 2014, closer to the Bank of England's target of 2%.
+5.11 The above table indicates that inflation is expected to fall to 1.8 in Q4 2014 and to increase in Q2 2015 to 2.1, therefore close to the Bank of England's target of 2%.